watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

     ![Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](media/2020-08-23-18-15-45.png "Quick setup screen")

 6. Open a **new** Azure Cloud Shell console.
-You can do this by clicking the **Open new session** button from the first console, or navigating to https://shell.azure.com and logging in with the same lab credentials.
+You can do this by selecting the **Open new session** button from the first console, or navigating to https://shell.azure.com and logging in with the same lab credentials.

 7. Navigate to the FabMedical source code folder and list the contents.